 - Bootlegger has been used in multiple digital civics research areas, ranging from education to neighbourhood planning and consultation projects such as MetroFutures.

 Bootlegger: Turning Fans into Film Crew

-2015 – 33rd Annual ACM Conference on Human Factors in Computing Systems CHI 15
+2015 – CHI '15: Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems

 Scaffolding Community Documentary Film Making Using Commissioning Templates